Decision made about where you’re going next year … ughhhhhh, definitely not checked.

 If you’ve been accepted to more than one college, it’s also a good idea to let the other schools know that you will not be accepting their offer.
 This frees up space for students on the waitlist at those universities.

-That’s a good question and one that comes with a variety of answers.
 If your parents are helping you pay for college, they may be writing the check for the deposit due on May 1.

 Make sure to remind them of this deadline and get the money well in advance.
 You should also scope out all paperwork for places that may require a parent's signature.